Table of Contents

 - Important preventive care should be done by those who work with animals or in areas where animals are placed.

 - Wear full-sleeved clothing, gloves, masks, and boots.

 - Have pests controlled

 Jaundice is caused due to the growth of a waste material called bilirubin in the blood.
 This is a condition when a person’s skin and eyes turn yellow.
 In this condition, even the body fluids in a person turn yellow.
-Yellowish color of skin and eyes, itchy skin and dark colored urine are the common symptoms of jaundice.
+The yellowish color of skin and eyes, itchy skin, and dark-colored urine are the common symptoms of jaundice.

 Prevention tips for Jaundice:

 - Liver health needs to be maintained

 Must Read – Do You Know The Symptoms Of Jaundice?

 Stomach infection or flu is also known as viral gastroenteritis.
 It is an infection caused in the intestine of a person.
 It is spread mostly during monsoons due to the fact that it is a water-borne infection.
 Stomach flu can be recognized by symptoms like watery bowel, cramps, nausea, and vomiting.

 Prevention tips for Stomach Flu: